Nonviolent video game: Jewish games

 While the earliest games to feature a Jewish main character (the Wolfenstein series' William "B.J."
 Blazkowicz) are characterized by militant anti-Nazism, a number of non-violent Jewish games (such as the Avner series by Torah Educational Software) primarily aimed at younger audiences has emerged with the intention of promoting Jewish religious concepts related to the Torah.
 One notable non-violent game that explores Jewish themes is The Shivah, a puzzle-adventure game featuring a non-violent battle between Rabbis that takes the form of an insult swordfight.

 Muslim games

-Despite notoriety in the Western press for controversial violent games such as Under Ash, and Under Siege, Muslim developer Afkar Media has also produced at least one non-violent game entitled Road Block Buster.
-In Road Block Buster the hero must "jump[] around [] doing tricks to soldiers ... [attempt] to get over any barrier or road block implanted by Israeli Defense forces without using violence, [and] earn respect by helping surrounded people whom [sic] can't get through the separation walls."
+Despite being noted for controversial violent games such as Under Ash, and Under Siege, Muslim developer Afkar Media has also produced at least one non-violent game entitled Road Block Buster.
+In Road Block Buster the hero must "jump around doing tricks to soldiers ... [attempt] to get over any barrier or road block implanted by Israeli Defense forces without using violence, [and] earn respect by helping surrounded people whom[sic] can't get through the separation walls."